RyanClementsHax/notes/databases/transactions.md

 - this is the guarantee that data won't be lost
 - this has changed definition over time from "data is written to disk" to "data is replicated"
 - this can never have a 100% guarantee

+## Ordering

+### Total order

+- when every read and write can be sequenced
+- implies causal order
+- provided by linearizable systems
+- this is easily done with single leader replication
+- cannot guarantee that this is immediately seen on all nodes however
+- all you can guarantee is that when the system stabilizes, the order will be the same on all nodes
+- total order broadcast
+  - this requires reliable and totally ordered delivery
+  - you need this for uniqueness guarantee
+  - you can build linearizable systems off of this
+  - this has the added benefit over lamport clocks in that there are no gaps in order numbers
+- the following are equivalent concepts (i.e. if you have one, you can build any other off of it)
+  - total order broadcast
+  - linearizable compare and set
+  - locks and leases
+  - atomic commit
+  - membership service
+  - uniqueness constraint

+### Causal order

+- when all writes that are causally related can be ordered
+- does not imply total order
+- to provide this you need to track what transactions read what data
+  - this can be done with version vectors
+    - doesn't scale well
+  - sequence or timestamps can be used
+    - preferrably with a logical clock
+    - don't need a leader to generate unique numbers across replicas though
+    - one can use lamport clocks

+### Lamport clocks

+- not version vectors
+- version vectors can distinguish if two ops are concurrent or causally dependent whereas lamport clocks enforce total ordering